What is the smartest way to become a better writer in 2022?

 Why do you write?

-Life is short.
-So what do you want to do with yours?
+Relatively speaking, life is short.
+So, what do you want to do with yours?

 Instead of focusing on planning out your entire life, I think you need a Grand Vision for the Near Future.

-Three years is close enough to grant you focus and connection to a real goal... yet far enough to yield room for ambition.
+3 years is near enough to focus and feel connected to a future version of yourself… yet far enough to give yourself room for great ambitions.

 Here are some ideas for your Grand Vision:

 - In 3 years, I will have made X dollars from my writing

 - In 3 years, I will write, edit, and publish my full-length novel

 - I will write and finish that epic story I’ve dreamed about since I was a kid